Meet Terry

 Schilling Glass lamps are made of borosilicate glass, which is extremely durable.
 However, it is glass.
 If dropped on the floor, it will break.
 The finish is durable.
 Wipe off fingerprints with a soft cloth and glass cleaner.
 The lamp and its bamboo base can be handled and relocated easily.

-Where to place your art glass lamp
+Where to Place your Lamp

 Striking in any setting, these unique art glass lamps are impressive even without being lit with their LED from within.
 In subdued lighting, turning on the LED reveals new colors and shadows that project onto any backdrop.
 For the most stunning effects, use the lamp in any display setting where you can dim the lights.
 Place the lamp next to a wall or set it on a reflective surface.
 You won’t be able to take your eyes off of it.